rpdelaney/l4d2-tourney-rules/rules.md

 server.

 ######5.7.4 Privacy
 Competitors are never required to provide demos or screenshots to anyone except the staff.
-They are confidential and will be shared only for purposes of:
+Although there is no basis for an expectation of privacy, they are considered confidential and will be shared only for:

-- Asking second opinions of skilled players trusted to keep what they find in confidence
+- Asking second opinions of skilled players who are trusted to keep what they find in confidence
 - To expose wrongdoing to the community if, and only if, it is discovered

 ######5.7.5 Responsibility is with you